Peculiar Disk Substructures Associated with the Young Eruptive Star EX Lupi: Performance of PRIISM Imaging

 \section{Performance of PRIISM Imaging}

 In this section, we assess the performance of the PRIISM imaging technique through a series of quantitative evaluations.
-Section~\ref{sec:goodnessfit} evaluates the agreement between the reconstructed images and the observed visibilities via reduced chi-square statistics in the visibility domain.
-In Section~\ref{sec:effective_resolution}, we estimate the effective spatial resolution of the PRIISM images using a point-source injection experiment.
-Section~\ref{sec:restored_image} describes the generation of restored images by applying beam convolution and residual addition, which are used for analyses requiring accurate noise characterization.
+Appendix~\ref{sec:goodnessfit} evaluates the agreement between the reconstructed images and the observed visibilities via reduced chi-squared statistics in the visibility domain.
+In Appendix~\ref{sec:effective_resolution}, we estimate the effective spatial resolution of the PRIISM images using a point-source injection experiment.
+Appendix~\ref{sec:restored_image} describes the generation of restored images by applying beam convolution and residual addition, which are used for analyses requiring accurate noise characterization.